VektorKnight/Bullet4Unity/README.md

 - Basic RigidBody Dynamics

 This project is still mostly incomplete and therefore not recommended for use in any situation other than curiosity.
+A demo showing basic physics interactions and the Point-to-Point constraint can be found in the "ConstraintTesting" scene.